dumkydewilde/dumky-dot-net/content/posts/2023-06-18-snowplow-for-2ct-a-day-with-bigquery-terraform-dbt-and-docker/index.md

 - [Terraform Registry](https://registry.terraform.io/) is where you'll find documentation for most of the resources and [modules](https://registry.terraform.io/browse/modules) (pre-made combinations of resources)
 - You can basically only use Docker Hub images for Google Cloud Run unless you want to add them to your own artifact registry.
 Github container registry (`ghcr.io` ) images, like the ones from dbt, are not supported.
 - You can have a look at the [final dashboard on Looker Studio](https://lookerstudio.google.com/reporting/4933e82f-b45f-4e53-a23f-955f820f7113).
+- I realised later that in making Snowplow more accessible with Cloud Run, the costs have 'significantly' increased from the original €0.02/day to sometimes 0.10-0.30/day.
+Cloud Run is way more expensive than the Compute Engine spot instances, so depending on your needs you may want to use those instead.